 “Ebola is likely to come back, and Lassa isn’t going away so you have to protect against both,” Garry says.
 “We think we can do it with one shot.”

 The other project will test the three most potent Lassa antibodies to see which formulation will work best in a drug therapy.
 Together, the three have been highly protective in early animal studies, Garry says.
-Collaborators on the grants include Tulane virologist Dr. James Robinson and scientists at Zalgen Labs, The Scripps Research Institute, the University of Texas Medical Branch at Galveston and the Sanford Burnham Prebys Medical Discovery Institute.
+Collaborators on the grants include Tulane virologist Dr. James Robinson and scientists at Zalgen Labs, Scripps Research, the University of Texas Medical Branch at Galveston and the Sanford Burnham Prebys Medical Discovery Institute.

 Tulane researchers have been studying Lassa in West Africa with a team of collaborators for more than 14 years.
 They have developed a rapid test to diagnose the disease in the field and spent years collecting blood samples from survivors to identify critical antibodies against the virus.